ingadhoc/odoo-argentina-ee/l10n_ar_edi_ux/README.rst

    * Value: cache lifetime in seconds (default: `300`)
    * Value `0` disables the cache and restores the native l10n_ar_edi behaviour, downloading the WSDL on every call.
 No restart is needed
    * The WSDL is cached per worker process.
 Only the WSDL document is cached, never the credentials: the ARCA token and sign are read from the connection record on every call

+4. **Invoice PDF Legend:** Go to Accounting > Settings > Argentinian Localization

+   * Set *Legend* to "Payment on Informed CBU" or "Operation Subject to Withholding"
+   * Leave it empty to print the invoice PDF as before
+   * On branches it has to be set on each branch; a new branch starts from the value of its parent company

 **Boarding Permissions Setup:**